Galway International Arts Festival: History

 The Galway Arts Festival organisation was founded in 1978 by University College Galway's Arts Society in collaboration with community activists from the Galway Arts Group.
 The first festival was described in local papers as "Galway Arts Society's Week of Craic".
 Their original budget was €1000 of Arts Council Funding and most of the artistic events were staged in an arts centre that now houses Sheridan's Cheesemongers.

 The name was changed in 2014 to the Galway International Arts Festival to emphasize the diversity of contributors to the festival.
-"The festival presents and produces work in Galway which sits side by side with the work of artists and companies from around the world," Artistic Director Paul Fahy stated.
-The name change also facilitated the vision of the festival as a producing body, creating works that tour internationally.
+The organization stated that the name change was intended to reflect both local and international programming, alongside a focus on producing works for national and international tours.

 Festival

 The festival takes place in Galway for two weeks in late July.
 It presents and produces programmes across theatre, music, visual arts, opera, street spectacle, dance, discussion, and comedy.
-The 2018 festival set records for attendance, breaking a quarter million for the first time, representing a 20% increase over the participants in the 2017 festival.
+In 2018, festival attendance reached over 250,000, representing a 20% increase over the 2017 attendance figures.
 Over 600 artists created and took part in over 200 events across the festival.
 This 41st festival also featured a new Festival Garden in Eyre Square, offering pop-up performances and local food stands.
 The Festival Garden attracted more than 145,000 people.
 Visitors to the 2017 festival were estimated to be 45% from Galway, 18% around the rest of Ireland, and 37% outside of Ireland.